 -Since it does not go through the app site, there is no need to review the app site.

 In the case of native apps, it will take some time before the app can be distributed because a review is required when registering the app on Google Play or the App Store.
-Since PWA does not go through the store, icons can be installed as soon as a site that implements PWA is released .
+Since PWA does not go through the store, icons can be installed as soon as a site that implements progressive web apps is released .

 ・ No need for individual support for each OS